vshn/uhosting/README.md

 ## Module Description

 This module has a lot of opinionated content.
-It reflects my current idea of a simple, multi language hosting configuration.
+It reflects our current idea of a simple, multi language hosting configuration.

-It serves to main purposes:
+It serves two main purposes:

 * A local Vagrant machine to try out webapplications in the same environment as it could later run on